hc495/StaICC/README.md

 #### StaICC-Diagnosis: Noise Sensitivity

-`StaICC-Diagnosis: Noise Sensitivity` is a noise sensitivity detector.
+`StaICC-Diagnosis: Noise Sensitivity` is a noise sensitivity detector of the correlation of accuracy against demonstration label noise.
 It uses the Generalized Label Error Rate (GLER) as the metric.
 The GLER is defined in [Ground-Truth Labels Matter: A Deeper Look into Input-Label Demonstrations](http://arxiv.org/abs/2205.12685), which is the slope of the curve of the prediction probability against the label correctness in the demonstration.
 Larger GLER indicates higher noise sensitivity.

+#### StaICC-Diagnosis: Template Sensitivity

+`StaICC-Diagnosis: Template Sensitivity` is a template sensitivity detector against 9 prompt templates.
+It uses the prediction consistency as a negative metric to the sensitivity: for one set of demonstraions and query, we make up 9 prompts with different templates, and calculate the prediction consistency of the model.
+Lower prediction consistency indicates higher template sensitivity.

 ### Datasets